 Up to about 10 years ago, the NIA would ask to meet applicants in a mall somewhere near downtown Bangkok.
 Favourite venues included KFC’s or McDonald’s and would be surprisingly informal – and bizarre – experience based on the venue.

-These days you will be invited to their offices of the National Intelligence Agency or if not, then they will also arrange meetings in some non-descript government offices near the Ari BTS station.
+These days you will be invited to their offices of the National Intelligence Agency or if not, then they will also arrange meetings in some non-descript government offices near the Ari BTS station or via Zoom.

 Again, you will be asked to bring along all of the documents used in the initial application most of the same questions will be asked again.

 For most applicants, it is a relatively short ‘chat’, going over your background again.
 The officials will also weave in why you want Thai citizenship.
 Fluffy and overly obsequious reasons don’t go down well – according to the NIA people themselves.
 ‘Practical’ reasons are best.
 These include: